luisarizmendi/rhel-edge-quickstart/README.md

 Make a copy of the blueprint example file (ie, `cp blueprint-serverless.toml.example ../../blueprint.toml`) and include the SSH key and the password hash.

-4) Run any of the [Network based deployment methods](https://github.com/luisarizmendi/rhel-edge-quickstart#network-based-deployment) to create the Rhel for Edge repository
+4) Run any of the [Network based deployment methods](https://github.com/luisarizmendi/rhel-edge-quickstart#network-based-deployment) to create the Rhel for Edge repository (you don't have a kickstart file when using the off-line approaches)

+### Running the demo

+Once the edge device is deployed, you can check your **Serverless** service by doing this:

+1) Look for the edge device IP address and ssh to it

+2) Continuously check that the containers running on the system (at this point you should find an empty list)

+3) Access the service on the edge device (`http://<edge-device-ip>:8080`)

+At this point you will see how a new container will start as soon as the request is made (Serverless)

+If you want to check the podman **image auto-update** feature you can: